Danny Ward (Welsh footballer)

-Ward has previously played for Liverpool and Wrexham, as well as having loan spells at Tamworth, Morecambe, Aberdeen and Huddersfield Town.
+Ward has previously played for Liverpool and Leicester City, as well as having loan spells at Tamworth, Morecambe, Aberdeen and Huddersfield Town.
 He was first called up to the Welsh national team in 2013 and made his debut in 2016.
 He was part of their squad that reached the semi-finals of UEFA Euro 2016, and the last 16 of Euro 2020.

 Club career

 Wrexham

 Ward was born in Wrexham.
 He is a product of the Wrexham Academy, signing for them as a 14-year-old in 2007.
 In the 2010–11 season, Ward was briefly loaned out to fellow Conference Premier team Tamworth, making just one appearance in a league match on 12 March 2011 in a 3–2 loss against Hayes & Yeading United.
 He returned to Wrexham for the 2011–12 season and was promoted to the first team squad but only made it as far as the bench on a handful of occasions.